howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 5. Accelerate both of them back to $0.5c$.
 6. Accelerate both of them to 0.
 7. Accelerate both of them to $-0.5c$.
-8. Accelerate the first one to a velocity close to $-c$, and the second one to 0.
+8. Accelerate the first one to a velocity tending to $-c$, and the second one to 0.
 9. Wait for a significant amount of time $t$.
 10. Accelerate both of them to $-0.5c$.
 11. Accelerate both of them to 0.